-At a provincial level, the DEA&DP Coastal Management Unit have several coastal management functions within the MLM.
+At a provincial level, the DEA&DP Coastal Management Unit have several coastal management functions within the WCDM.
 These functions include the following:

-- Assisting municipalities with the registering and/or deregistering of PLS; - Supporting the Municipal Coastal Committee (MCC); - Facilitating the Provincial Coastal Committee (PCC); - Supporting estuary management; - Advisory and support services with regards to the provision of access to the coast; - Commenting on Environmental Impact Assessment (EIA) applications as well as providing advisory and support services; - Assistance with the delineation of coastal management lines; and - Coastal education and awareness.
+- Assisting municipalities with the registering and/or deregistering of PLS; - Supporting the Municipal Coastal Committee (MCC); - Facilitating the Provincial Coastal Committee (PCC); - Supporting estuary management; - Advisory and support services with regards to the provision of access to the coast; - Commenting on and undertaking their own Environmental Impact Assessments (EIAs) applications as well as providing advisory and support services; - Assistance with the delineation of coastal management lines; and - Coastal education and awareness.